RichardCByrne/CI-MS3-Floral-Reef/README.md

     -   The user would already be comfortable with the website layout and can easily navigate to the list of all the flowers where new flowers would be displayed.
     -   The user would already be comfortable with the website layout and can easily navigate to each of the individual flowers and view the user-submitted images.

-### Functionality Tests
+### Functionality Testing

 -   All external links are functional and open in a new tab.
 -   All internal links are functional and provide user feedback where applicable.
 -   All forms function submit data correctly.
 -   All cookies work as expected.

+### Accessibility Testing

+-   Semantic markup is used to convey the document structure.
+-   Information is presented and categorised in terms of its priority.
+-   All images contain 'alt' text, via user the submitted description.
+Aria labels are used when the 'img' 'alt' attribute is not available.

-### Usability Tests
+### Usability Testing

 -   All nav links bring you to the correct page.
 -   The mobile nav bar icon opens the navbar as expected.
--   All images contain 'alt' text, via user the submitted description.
+-   User Navigation is unambiguous.
+-   While the 'Distinction' criteria state that 'users who direct to a non-existent page or resource are redirected back to the main page', it was deemed more appropriate to either display an error message on the same page if submitting a form, or redirecting the to '404.html' which contains a link to the homepage.
+This way the user is given explicit direction and understands that something went wrong.
+-   Already stored information is not asked for by a logged in user.
+-   Messages are displayed at the tp of the website indicating user progress and feedback where appropriate.

 ### Interface Testing

 -   All queries retrieve data from the database and display correctly.
 -   Heroku processes and displays everything as expected.
+-   All pages are aesthetically consistent.

 ### Database Testing